 Commissioner Velasquez stated that she supports this.
 She stated that the problem she sees is that they bring things for H120 and then it spills into something else.
-She stated that Commissioner Salzhauer is adding geotechnical studies and Mr. Kilsheimer stated those are dangerous studies to be done with buildings that have residents.
+She stated that Commissioner Salzhauer is adding geotechnical studies and Mr. Kilsheimer stated those are dangerous studies to be done with buildings that are fully occupied by residents.
 She would like a change to put in line 109 to add after the word and "of buildings East of Collins Avenue 4 stories and above" and in the area of geotechnical studies should also state that it is for "buildings East of Collins Avenue 4 stories and above".
-She stated these tests are very expensive.
+She stated these tests are very expensive and would put an enormous financial burden on the small buildings on the Collins and Harding Avenue corridor.
 She would accept this with those changes.